sagieppel/Segment_Anything2_Trained_for_Semantic_Seg_Vessell_Fill_level/README.md

 # Fine-tuning Segment Anything Model 2 (SAM2) For semantic segmentation of vessels, fill level, liquid level, transparent regions
  This is code for fine tuning SAM2 for semantic  segmentation of Vessel/Containers fill-level/liquid-level and transparent regions.
- This is mainly focused on transparent vessels, liquids and materials in chemistry labs, kitchens and everyday life and is part of a project to test top models on lab and materials related tasks.

-Note that SAM is not usually focused on semantic segmentation but it work suprisingly well on this task.
+ Basically an experiment to see if SAM2 can be reporpose as semantic segmentation net, the answer is yes but not with great advantage.
+ The semantic  classes  vessels,  filled region of the vessel, and transparent region.

+ Other then the training and inference script the only modification to SAM2 code is removal of no_grad commands from the code

 # Requirements:
 The requirements are the same as the SAM 2  main repository.

 Installations are the same as [SAM2](https://dl.fbaipublicfiles.com/segment_anything_2)  repository.

-Download SAM2 checkpoint from [1](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_small.pt) or [2](https://github.com/facebookresearch/sam2?tab=readme-ov-file#download-checkpoints).
+Download SAM2 checkpoint from [1](https://github.com/facebookresearch/sam2?tab=readme-ov-file#sam-2-checkpoints) or [2](https://icedrive.net/s/CCkR6wRWuhg4fvX9zVfNC8u74A9N).
-(note by default the code load the small model you can also download other models from [1](https://drive.google.com/file/d/1xY-42gDw9qG122IUvsy7BA-NkyGQm0YM/view?usp=sharing), [2](https://icedrive.net/s/xykfubZ6gRtjgGYWWBgvFkQDa933), [3](https://icedrive.net/s/CCkR6wRWuhg4fvX9zVfNC8u74A9N), [4](https://drive.google.com/drive/folders/1j9Ovaq-hGeU_UzJv4RN2jpvYz6wxK3uB?usp=drive_link).
+Note that this code use the small model version 2.0 (sam2_hiera_small.pt) by defult but support also the large model.

 ![Figure 1](/Im1.jpg)